 Theory, applications, and operation of instruments with emphasis on protein purification in both an R&D laboratory and a biomanufacturing facility.
 An introduction to protein bioinformatics tools is included.
 Calibration of instruments, quantitative and qualitative analysis by chromatography, protein and enzyme assays, spectrophotometry, and SDS-PAGE gel analysis.
-Offered spring semester only.
+Includes lab component.
 Prerequisites: BIOT 1533 and CHEM 1415 with a grade of "C" or better.
 Courses may be taken concurrently.
-Includes lab component.
+Semester Offered Spring

-BIOT 2512 - Biotechnology Apprenticeship
+BIOT 2513 - Biotechnology Apprenticeship

-An experience external to the college for an advanced biotechnology student.
-Students will be mentored/supervised by a designated workplace employee to complete a research or industry project.
+An experience for an advanced biotechnolgy student.
+Students will be mentored/supervised by a designated faculty member to complete a research project.
 Special permission is required to enroll.
-This may be a paid or unpaid experience.
-This course may be repeated if topics and learning outcomes vary.
-The student should have a minimum of 160 hours on the job.
-Prerequisites: BIOT 2245 or BIOT 2334 with grades of "C" or better.
+Prerequisites: BIOT 1533